ajcrabill/slrp-org/instrument/index.md

 &#9723; The RLT discusses student behaviors and interventions for students at risk.<br/><br/>

-&#9723; The RLT has hosted and the RLT members have led or co-led at least one training on Student-Led Restorative Practices for its community during the previous 12 month period.<br/><br/>
+&#9723; The RLT has hosted and the RLT members have led or co-led at least one training on Student Led Restorative Practices for its community during the previous 12 month period.<br/><br/>

   </td>
   <td class="MasteringBody">